Grasse Cote Dazur, France Travel Guide

 Explore narrow lanes and artisan shops in the town center.

 Your trip to Grasse also serves as an excellent base for exploring the wider French Riviera.
-With efficient public transport connections, you easily reach Cannes, Antibes, and Nice for coastal experiences.
-Inland, charming small communities like Gourdon and Saint-Paul-de-Vence are in the vicinity ofby, with additional cultural and scenic attractions.
+With well-organized public transport connections, you easily reach Cannes, Antibes, and Nice for coastal experiences.
+Inland, charming small communities like Gourdon and Saint-Paul-de-Vence are located in the vicinity ofby, with extra cultural and scenic attractions.